-This illustrates the composure of the birds living in close proximity to humans.
-Blue-footed Boobies grab fish in amazing dives from high in the air, much as their North Atlantic relative, the Northern Gannet.
+This illustrates the composure of the birds living near humans.
+Blue-footed Boobies dive from the sky to catch fish.
+They do this like their North Atlantic cousin, the Northern Gannet.
 Seeing big flocks chase shoaling fish can be amazing; hundreds of them can drop into the sea at any one moment.

 Nesting on tropical eastern Pacific islands, blue footed booby Although lots of people call Mexico's Gulf of California home, locating them within the United States or Canada is difficult.